saheerb/ci-test/docs/index.md

 FVP models are virtual platforms that are able to emulate specific Arm reference designs or platforms.
 See the Arm documentation for more details: https://developer.arm.com/tools-and-software/simulation-models/fixed-virtual-platforms

 These models are present on several docker images and LAVA uses these to boot and test a particular model.
-The specific docker image and model type is defined at the (LAVA)  job definition.
-Docker images (containing the models) are available in a private docker registry (987685672616.dkr.ecr.us-east-1.amazonaws.com) that LAVA has access.
+The specific docker image and model type are defined in the (LAVA) job definition.
+Docker images (containing the models) are available in a private docker registry (987685672616.dkr.ecr.us-east-1.amazonaws.com) that LAVA has access to.
 At the time of this writing,  these are the docker image names

 * fvp:fvp_base_revc-2xaemv8a_11.12_38
 * fvp:foundation_platform_11.12_38